- Among the list of attribute-based encryption topics covered on this page:

 2020: NTT Research makes attribute-based encryption software libraries available in the marketplace for solution providers to create commercial products.

-In May 2020, NTT Distinguished Scientist Brent Waters reflected on the 15 years since he and Amit Sahai published their 2005 ABE paper “Fuzzy Attribute-Based Encryption.”
+In May 2020, NTT Distinguished Scientist Brent Waters reflected on the 15 years since he and Amit Sahai published their 2005 attribute-based encryption paper “Fuzzy Attribute-Based Encryption.”

 Contributions of Attribute-Based Encryption